 My First Home

 I remember building my first home in Raleigh North Carolina.
 I can picture the site once the framing started.
 The site was a mess and my reaction was not good.
 It made me uncomfortable and concerned and caused me to question the builder on numerous things.
 I’m convinced if the site had been more orderly, the builder would have found me much more agreeable.

 Safety First – Prevent Accidents from Happening

-Two of the biggest hazards at any construction site are injuries from slips, trips and falls and falling objects striking an employee.
-Cleaning up the job site reduces the frequency of both hazards.
+Two of the biggest hazards at any construction site are injuries from slips trips and falls, and falling objects striking an employee.
+Cleaning up the job site reduces the frequency of both those hazards.

 In fact, when working for larger firms, you’re often required to demonstrate that your OSHA Total Recordable Incident Rate and Lost Time Rates are well below industry standards.